Hellisay

-Hellisay (Scottish Gaelic: Theiliseigh) is a currently uninhabited island It is one of ten islands in the Sound of Barra, a Site of Community Importance for conservation in the southern Outer Hebrides of Scotland.
+Hellisay (Scottish Gaelic: Theiliseigh) is a currently uninhabited island and is one of ten islands in the Sound of Barra, a Site of Community Importance for conservation in the southern Outer Hebrides of Scotland.
 The narrow Sound of Gighay lies between Hellisay and its neighbouring island.

 Geography and geology

 Hellisay is one of ten islands in the Sound of Barra, a Site of Community Importance for conservation in the Outer Hebrides of Scotland. of a string of islands in the Sound of Barra, Hellisay lies close to its neighbour Gighay, with a narrow channel, the Sound of Gighay, between.

 The bedrock is mainly gneiss with quartz veins.

 There are several peaks on the island including Beinn a' Chàrnain in the west (mountain of the small cairn; 73 m), Meall Meadhonach (middle rounded hill; 79 m) and Meall Mòr (east of Meall Meadhonach and south of the peninsula of Càrais; 76 m).